stibinator/DuAEF_Duik_Docs/src/docs/walk-cycle.md

 !!! tip
     Duik tries to auto-detect which arm is the left arm and which is the right arm, but depending on the design, this detection may fail.
 In this case, both arms will swing synchroneously.
-    You can fix this in the effects of the controllers for the arms, where you will find a "side" property to change the side of the arm.
+    You can fix this in the effects of the controllers for the arms, where you will find a *Side* property to change the side of the arm.

 !!! hint
-    You can animate the switch between IK and FK, and Duik provides a tool to ease this [IK/FK switch](ik-fk-switch.md) process.
+    You can animate the switch between IK and FK, and Duik provides a tool to ease this [*IK/FK switch*](ik-fk-switch.md) process.

 ## Effect

 ![Walk cycle effects main](img\duik-screenshots\S-Rigging\S-Rigging-Automations\Walkcycle-effectsmain.PNG)

-- The "General motion" value can be used to start and stop the walk cycle.
+- The *General motion* value can be used to start and stop the walk cycle.
 You can then animate the character as you would without the walk cycle tool to continue the animation before or after the walk.

-- The "Main parameters" set the general information needed by the walk cycle to animate it correctly
+- The *Main parameters* set the general information needed by the walk cycle to animate it correctly

-- The "secondary controls" are used to tweak each individual limb motion
+- The *Secondary controls* are used to tweak each individual limb motion

-- The "Animation data" is where you can connect custom controllers to the walk cycle, get data to use in your own expressions and rigs, and adjust some parameters needed for the computation.
+- The *Animation data* is where you can connect custom controllers to the walk cycle, get data to use in your own expressions and rigs, and adjust some parameters needed for the computation.

 ### Main Parameters